 In 2008, I became a fan of Nothing Gained.
 They became my favourite female-fronted band.
-The band featured a guitarist from Jug (who played on the soundtrack to a Playstation 1 game titled Destruction Derby 2).
+The band featured a guitarist (Andrew Lewins) from Jug, who played on the soundtrack to a Playstation 1 game titled Destruction Derby 2.
 Nothing Gained described their trademark sound as somewhere between Paramore and Pantera (this is the same description that I would use for the Anthrax albums which involve Joey Belladonna).
 By the time that it was 2010, they didn’t win over enough Pantera fans.

 For albums and gigs, there needed to be a selfless compromise in terms of mixing.
 Their first album needed a producer who wasn’t a bandmate.
 Unlike Evanescence, the vocals don’t drown the music but there are times when they should be comprehended (such as the bridge in Rotting Inside).
 Unlike Amy Lee, Emma Finch’s voice was abrasive as well as melodic.
 Nothing Gained had better riffs and solos too.
 However, music is a two-way process.
 The riffs can only have impact if the lyrics have audibility.

-I posted on the band’s MySpace comment section that they should work with Terry Date because he’s worked with the bands who Nothing Gained is influenced by.
-Also, he’s the best mixer (on the strength of Soundgarden’s Badmotorfinger, Pantera’s post-eighties albums and Dark Angel’s Time Does Not Heal).
-Since the profile was run by that Jug guitarist who sucked at mixing, my advice wasn’t heeded.
+I posted on the band’s MySpace comment section that they should work with Terry Date because he had worked with the bands who Nothing Gained is influenced by.
+Also, he’s the best mixer for heavy rock on the strength of Soundgarden’s Badmotorfinger (1991), Dark Angel’s Time Does Not Heal (1991) and Pantera’s post-eighties albums (from 1990 to 2000).
+Since Nothing Gained’s MySpace profile was run by that Jug guitarist who sucked at mixing, my advice wasn’t heeded.
 Emma was such a good singer, but the lyrics lacked emotional resonance because of the mixing.

-Had Terry worked with Nothing Gained, Media Circus Zombie Star would’ve been a big hit had it been released as a single for both radio and TV (the Scuzz channel).
+Had Terry worked with Nothing Gained, Media Circus Zombie Star would’ve been a big hit had it been released as a single for both radio and TV (such as the Kerrang and Scuzz channels).
 I honestly thought that N.G. were going to be Britain’s biggest metal band.
 John Campbell, the bassist of Lamb of God, had a similar opinion regarding Killswitch Engage as can be read in my 2014 Metal Hammer quotes article (which is part one of a series which I decided to stop after reading the December 2017 issue).